 The essence of knowledge lies in a spirit of creative thinking, expression and experimentation.
-And in this regard the college EEE Department magazine E- Vidyut has played a vital role as a platform for the students to think, reflect, create and innovate in multitude of languages.
+And in this regard the college EEE Department magazine E- Vidyut has played a vital role as a platform for the students to think, reflect, create and innovate in a multitude of languages.
 The magazine is indeed a precious document that preserves the words and vision of our talented students as budding, writers and thinkers.

 It is a significant milestone in their creative journeys and inspires them to aspire higher.
 In today's world where we are constantly surrounded by events of social unrest and multiple forms of oppression.it is of the utmost importance that students explore issues that extend beyond their curriculum and classroom.
-Literature is one of the most powerful media through which they can engage the world meaningfully with creatively.
-It is a holistic art generated by introspection and retrospection, by selfquestioning and a desire to seek answers, imagination and deeper understanding of realities.
+Literature is one of the most powerful media through which they can engage with the world meaningfully and creatively.
+It is a holistic art generated by introspection and retrospection, by self-questioning and a desire to seek answers, by imagination and a deeper understanding of realities.
 I congratulate the entire editorial team of the magazine and appreciate their dedication.
-And I sincerely wish that E- Vidyut continues to inspire the students in the years ahead.
+And I sincerely wish that E- Vidyut continues to increive the students in the years about continues to inspire the students in the years ahead.